joongsoo/easy-agent/README.md

 ![image](https://user-images.githubusercontent.com/15869525/78053714-f41f6c00-73bb-11ea-8ce1-f15fb039bd6e.png)

-[easy-agent](https://github.com/joongsoo/easy-agent) helps you develop java agent easily. it is
+[easy-agent](https://github.com/joongsoo/easy-agent) helps you develop java agent easily.

+## Feature
+#### Fast
-- Fast : `easy-agent` uses [ASM](https://asm.ow2.io/), a low-level library.
+`easy-agent` uses [ASM](https://asm.ow2.io/), it is low-level library.
+[ASM](https://asm.ow2.io/) provide high performance.

+#### Easy
-- Easy : You don't need to know bytecode transform.
+You don't need to know bytecode transform.
 You can easily inject a proxy with simple java code.

+#### Extension
-- Extension : `easy-agent` provides a `easy-agent-api` that can be easily extended.
+`easy-agent` provides a `easy-agent-api` that can be easily extended.
 You can easily develop reusable plugins.

+#### Documentation
-- Documentation : We try to give you the most detailed and friendly documentation possible.
+We try to give you the most detailed and friendly documentation possible.
 If there is any room for improvement in the document, please make a suggestion.

-## Documentation
+## Full documentation
 If you want see more info about this module, See [Github wiki documentation](https://github.com/joongsoo/easy-agent/wiki)

 ## Extend via plugin
-You can developing reusable easy-agent plugin. it is very simple.
+You can make reusable easy-agent plugin. it is very simple.
 [See more details](https://github.com/joongsoo/easy-agent/wiki/Plugin)

 ## How to use
 Just follow 6 simple steps.